rkj/rkj.github.com/_posts/2011-07-05-Parsing-OpenStreetMap-JOSM-data.markdown

 Format specification is described on [OSM wiki](http://wiki.openstreetmap.org/wiki/JOSM_file_format).
 It is pretty straightforward XML and contains mostly roads, but also cities, buildings, shops and ton of other things.
-This makes even Poland data pretty big (~2.5GiB XML file).
+This makes even Poland data pretty big (~150MiB compressed, ~2.5GiB uncompressed XML file).
 For us just the POI stuff was important so we had to go through whole file and cherry pick interesting entries.

 # Parser